Raising Funds for Schools and Families

 Scrip cards are special gift certificates used like cash at any PCC Natural Market.
 See the PCC frequently asked questions

 Kroger (Fred Meyer, QFC, etc.)

 Information for PAC Representatives and Fundraisers at NSC Cooperative Preschools:

-The current amount is set at $25 per family.
-So, for example, a co-op of 20 families will owe $500 to this year’s PAC scholarship fund (due in March each year).
+The current amount is set at $50 or $75 per enrolled child (based on tuition rate being under or over $200 per month).
+So, for example, a co-op with 20 enrolled children will owe $1000 to this year’s PAC scholarship fund if their tuition rate is under $200 (due in March each year).
 Details of this policy are below.

 PAC Fundraising Policy Memo